 Modified T-cells have demonstrated spectacular success in treating some cancers.
 With the exception of two cases these have been autologous therapies.
 A more useful product would be an off-the-shelf or allogeneic product that could be administered to any patient on diagnosis rather than after precious weeks of manufacturing their own cells.
 Using our ZFN-mediated genome editing technology to knock out genes that identify these cells as foreign to a patient, we are working to make this possibility a reality.

 We are developing ZFN-mediated genome editing-based therapies for serious blood disorders and cancer.

 In hematopoietic stem cells, our ZFN genome editing technology can be used to precisely disrupt regulatory sequences that control the expression of key transcriptional regulators, such as BCL11A, to reverse the switch from expression of the mutant adult beta-globin back to the production of functional fetal gamma globin.
-Naturally occurring high levels of fetal hemoglobin have been shown to ameliorate symptoms of both beta-thalassemia and sickle cell disease.
-These programs are being developed with our collaborators, Bioverativ, the planned spin-off of Biogen’s hemophilia business.
+Naturally occurring high levels of fetal hemoglobin have been shown to ameliorate symptoms of both beta thalassemia and sickle cell disease.
+These programs are being developed with our collaborators, Bioverativ, the blood disorder focused spin-off of Biogen.

 We have demonstrated highly efficient (>90%) knock out the expression of both the T-cell receptor (TCR) and of HLA Class I protein on the cellular surface and > 80% of both genes simultaneously in primary T-cells.
 In addition, we can simultaneous achieve highly efficient (60-70%) targeted gene integration into these sites.
 These methods have potential use in the development of allogeneic T-cell therapies.